 - E. Individuals who enter School Board property, activity, or School Board meeting without a legitimate reason and create a disturbance or refuse to leave the property or activity when asked by the board chairperson, Superintendent/designee, principal or person in charge are subject to criminal penalty as provided in Florida Statutes.
 The person in charge shall contact appropriate law enforcement officials in cases of disruptive activity or refusal to leave the school property or activity and take appropriate actions to have the offender punished as prescribed by law.
-The Superintendent shall be notified of any such action at schools or school activities. - F. No person except law enforcement and security officers may have in his/her possession any weapon, illegal substance, or dangerous substance while on school property or at school events.
+The Superintendent shall be notified of any such action at schools or school activities. - F. No person except law enforcement, security officers and other legally identified individuals as special deputies, may have in his/her possession any weapon, illegal substance, or dangerous substance while on school property or at school events.
+However, district employees may possess a securely encased concealed firearm in their vehicle in accordance with F.S.
+790.25 (5). - III.
+Safety, Security and -Emergency Plans - A. The Superintendent shall develop a School Safety and Security Plan with input from representatives of the local law enforcement agencies, the local Fire Marshall(s), representative(s) from emergency medical services; building administrators, representative(s) from the local emergency management agency, School Resource Officer(s) and/or representative(s) of the Suwannee County Health Department.

-III.
-Safety - Emergency Plans